-Students will demonstrate competence in simplification of algebraic expressions and solution of algebraic equations and inequalities within the sets of integers, rationals, irrationals, imaginaries, and complexes, solution of second and third order systems of simultaneous equations, graphing first and second degree functions, solutions of linear-quadratic and quadratic-quadratic systems.
-Applications pertaining to real world problems are extensively presented in each section.
+Students will demonstrate competence in the simplification of algebraic expressions and solution of algebraic equations and inequalities within the sets of integers, rationales, irrationals, imaginaries, and complexes, solution of second and third-order systems of simultaneous equations, graphing first and second-degree functions, solutions of linear-quadratic and quadratic-quadratic systems.
+Applications pertaining to real-world problems are extensively presented in each section.
+NOTE: Students who have not met CCR requirements can be placed in this course.